thorough-developer/fastify-http-context/README.md

 `defaults` are what the values should be if not set.
 This is optional and not necessary.
 There are cases where defaults are not wanted nor necessary.

 `hook` is one of the fastify lifecycle hooks.
 By default it is set to `onRequest`.
+Some times where the context is run from matters.
+For instance, if using a library like Typeorm the context gets lost in Subscribers if the context is run in `onRequest` but does not get lost if run in `preHandler`
+(not sure why but that is the motivation for allowing the hook to be configurable).

 From there you can set a context in another hook, route, or method that is within scope.
 For instance: